bbitmaster/ale_python_interface/README.md

 This library hooks into the shared object file for the arcade learning environment and bypasses using the slower FIFO interface.
 It is designed to be fast.
 Example code is provided that demonstrates an agent that can be controlled from the keyboard.

-Installation instructions and documentation for using it can be found on the github wiki linked below: https://github.com/bbitmaster/ale_python_interface/wiki
+Installation instructions and usage documentation can be found on the github wiki linked below: https://github.com/bbitmaster/ale_python_interface/wiki

 This library was written by Ben Goodrich, as part of the Machine Intelligence Lab at The University of Tennessee.